Gazzo-gif/Desk-Sharing-Tool/README.md

 Some other commands:

-3. If you want to get inside the container: `docker exec -it databse bash`
+3. If you want to get inside the container: `docker exec -it database bash`
 4. To get inside the database: `mariadb -pmypass`

+Also make sure you have a database called "mydatabase".

 ### Backend